 A way to solve this is to - if possible - keep your pets outside your home to prevent the chances of contaminating the air inside.
 If this is not feasible, make sure that you clean and wash your pets 2-3 times a week with proper soap and disinfectants.
 Pet owners should wash their clothes regularly and not keep used clothes in a place for too long.
 Yes, we know, although we love pets, having one (or more!) in Hong Kong is not easy...

 The way to reduce humidity is to use dehumidifiers that can be easily found in supermarkets or convenience stores in Hong Kong.
 Air purifiers are typically more expensive however if you choose the right one, it can be a very good investment.
-Air purifiers essentially work as fans that absorbs the air and dust, cleans and filters it, then purify the clean air back to the room.
-It also traps the smell and smoke and neutralize them.
+Air purifiers essentially work as fans that absorb the air and dust, clean and filter it, then purify the clean air back into the room.
+It also traps the smell and smoke and neutralizes them.

-Homes should be regularly cleaned with a vacuum cleaner with HEPA filter.
-This filter can trap mould, pet danders, dust and other allergen particles, and thanks to a mesh of fiberglass, they are not released to the same air.
+Homes should be regularly cleaned with a vacuum cleaner with a HEPA filter.
+This filter can trap mold, pet danders, dust, and other allergen particles, and thanks to a mesh of fiberglass, they are not released into the same air.
 It is particularly beneficial to people having asthma: it removes dust in the air and also reduces possible contamination.

-Dirt is easily present mainly due to our dead skin cells and fibers, therefore when not cleaned properly, it can invite unwanted pests such as cockroaches, which in turn can cause allergy.
-It is important to do regular cleaning in areas such as your kitchen.
-Keep closets and lockers tidy, and use plastic containers to reduce clutter items.
+Dirt is easily present mainly due to our dead skin cells and fibers, therefore when not cleaned properly, it can invite unwanted pests such as cockroaches, which in turn can cause allergies.
+It is essential to do regular cleaning in areas such as your kitchen.
+Keep closets and lockers tidy, and use plastic containers to reduce clutter.
 Piles or clutter of items on closets would increase the availability of dust therefore sorting them out using containers or boxes would be an effective way.

 Another tip: avoid using carpets, because they are the ideal breeding place or “magnet” for dust mites.